earth-metabolome-initiative/emi-monorepo/web/core-structures/core-structures-builder/time_requirements_report.md

 # Time Report for Building Core Structures

-The total time spent on all tasks was a minute.
+The total time spent on all tasks was 38 seconds.

-The slowest task was `Building Schema from CSVs` which took 28 seconds (60.87% of all time).
+The slowest task was `Building Schema from CSVs` which took 19 seconds (50.00% of all time).

 ![Plot](time_requirements_report.png)